kibuchijw/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. An executable that creates pipes the result of a command into a file
 9. An executable that duplicates the last line of a file
 10. An executable that deletes all files with a .js extension, recursively
-11. an executable that counts all directories and subdirectories, save for the current and parent directory
+11. An executable that counts all directories and subdirectories, save for the current and parent directory
+12. An executable that lists 10 latest files